The-Ronin-Project/ronin-test-utilities/aidbox-search/README.md

 # aidbox-search
 A super-simple Aidbox client used to do ad-hoc Aidbox queries.
-Speicially to view & and explore what the data in Aidbox looks like.
+Specifically to view & and explore what the data in Aidbox looks like.

 NOTE: this is _NOT_ using the interops Aidbox Client.